-The vision of this painting was not a normal vision but a vision which could be felt and heard evoking an emotion of profound mystery and desire to explore.
-It was like partly covered by some mist, incredibly futuristic yet containing some ancient message of sacred knowledge.
+The vision of this painting was not a normal vision but a vision which could be felt and heard, evoking an emotion of profound mystery and desire to explore.
+It was partly covered by mist, incredibly futuristic yet containing some ancient message of sacred knowledge.
 I could see it is multilayered, shiny reflecting all kind of lights almost like some kind of spacecraft.
 It contained an ancient blueprint which I could clearly feel in my heart and mind.
 An ancient world of such purity and beauty where the art was a way of life.
-I was reflecting about technical steps on how I could accomplish such artwork then all was revealed to me in a perfect clear step by step process.
+I was reflecting about technical steps on how I could accomplish such artwork, then all was revealed to me in a perfect clear step by step process.

 I N S P I R A T I O N

 Capture of giant pyramid spaceship from the movie Blade Runner 1982 by Ridley Scott

 You know when your mind is very clear and focused upon a task all starts synchronizing in a perfect way and order, and so it was with this movie presenting itself in a perfect timing.
 When I saw this giant pyramid spaceship floating in space I thought to my self, that's it, this is how the patterns would be moving on the painting.
 I felt the patterns should be revealing something sacred and ancient silently communicating to a viewer long lost knowledge of a mighty greatness and power.